pi-lar/neuropil/doc/source/ngizerodiscovery.rst

 How do the overlay network and token structures mentioned in the core concepts relate to the "privacy by design" approach of neuropil?

-The DHT of the neuropil messaging layer introduces already a first important step to ensure privacy: Connections are build up based on hash distance.
+The DHT of the neuropil cybersecurity mesh introduces already a first important step to ensure privacy: Connections are build up based on hash distance.
 This is in contrast with the traditional internet, where first a lookup of DNS name happens, and then the connection to a specific server is established.
 Using the hash distance builds up